blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/runesmith.md

 When you reach 7th level, you learn one of the following techniques.

 #### Duplicate Inscription
-When you smith a runestone during a full rest, you may make a duplicate runestone which contains the same spell and requires the same material components, but does not count against the number of runes you've used.
+When smithing runes, you may make a duplicate runestone which contains the same spell and requires the same material components, but does not count against the number of runes you've used.
 After you use this feature, you may not use it again until the runestone and it's duplicate have been cast.

 #### Glyph
 You may now draw glyphs, which can be drawn on any 10ft square surface